jkmgbrt/spring-boot/README.md

 ```
 Now, to illustrate the faulty behaviour when sending a GraphQL query:
 1. Start **GraphQlApplication.java** (listens on port 8081)
-2. Send multiple GraphQL queries (see below) to http://localhost:8081/graphql, which returns the traceId used for the request and also logs a simple message in the console together with traceId and spanId from MDC.
+2. Send multiple requests using the GraphQL query below to http://localhost:8081/graphql, which returns the traceId used for the request and also logs a simple message in the console together with traceId and spanId from MDC
 3. The traceId used is the same for each request handled by the same thread, expected is that traceId should be unique

 Sample log: